-The citron cockatoo is a slightly smaller, quieter, and more subdued variety of the ever-popular crested cockatoo.
-Its distinctive orange crest sets it apart from other subspecies, and its personality makes it a popular choice for owners who want to be needed by a pet bird and have the time to meet those needs.
+The citron cockatoo is a slightly smaller, quieter, and more subdued variety of the sulphur-crested cockatoo.
+It is a subspecies of the lesser sulphur-crested cockatoo.
+Its distinctive orange crest sets it apart from the yellow plumes of the other subspecies.
+Its personality makes it a popular choice for owners who want to be needed by a pet bird and have the time to do so.

 Origin and History

 The citron cockatoo is native to Indonesia's Lesser Sunda Islands and Sumba.
 It is sometimes called the Sumba cockatoo.
 Its preferred habitat is tropical forests, especially along the edge of those forests.

 Officially classified as an endangered species, citron cockatoos are critically endangered over its entire native range.
 Its population decline is due to habitat loss and illegal trapping for the pet trade.